bruno-lang/bruno-lang.github.io/in-a-nutshell/index.md

 The type (value) to use is simply known statically or, in case of type variables, passed as implicit additional argument to the scope of a function.

-Remarkably enough it is, strictly speaking, wrong to say that one type can be _assigned_ to another as only values of the exact same type are _assignable_; but, values of other types might be possible to convert to the required type before they are asigned.
+Remarkably enough it is, strictly speaking, wrong to say that a value of one type can be _assigned_ to another type as only values of the exact same type are _assignable_; but, values of other types might be possible to convert to the required type before they are assigned.

 #### Type Reconstitution
 In contrast to most programming languages a value cannot be _cast_ to any